A-Led-Weather/API/README.md

 # A-LED Weather API

-This API allows for the creation and retrieval of temperature readings sent by ESP8266 01S modules with an HTU21 probe.
+This API support the process of temperature et humidity readings of an HTU-21 module sent by an ESP8266 01-S. It also handle Aled webapp backend by managing user registration and authentification, token creation.
+First you need to create an user account by using addUser request, then create a token for your account with createToken request which returns a jwt to include in requiring requests headers.

 ## Features

-- Creation of temperature readings in the database
+- Creation of temperature reports in the database
-- Display of readings by ID, location, ESP module, hour and day
+- Display of reports by ID, location, device, hourly and daily
 - Creation of JWT tokens for authentication of requests
-- Retrieval of the list of modules and available locations
+- Retrieval of the list of devices and available locations
 - User registration with name, email, and password

 ## Installation